GenericMappingTools/gmt/trunk/doc/rst/source/GMT_API.rst

 ``struct GMT_TEXTSET`` may contain any number of tables, each with any number of segments, and each segment with any number of records.
 Thus, the arguments to *GMT* API functions that handle such data sets expect this type of variable.
-The user’s program may then parse and process such text records as required.
+The user's program may then parse and process such text records as required.
 This resources is particularly useful when your data consist of a mix or data coordinates and ordinary text since regular data tables will be parsed for floating-point columns